Cloud9: Counter-Strike

 Cloud9 announced on December 6, 2019, that Timothy "autimatic" Ta, Damian "daps" Steele, and Kenneth "koosta" Suen had been released from the organization and their contracts bought out by Gen.G Esports.
 A month later, on January 6, 2020, Cloud9 signed the South African team ATK's CS:GO roster.

 On September 6, 2020, Cloud9 announced that they would undergo a complete rebuild in their CS:GO division.
 The players continued to play under the Cloud9 name until the new roster was completely formed.
 The next day, Cloud9 unveiled their new general manager Henry "HenryG" Greer and new coach Aleksandar "kassad" Trifunović.
 On September 10, Alex "ALEX" McMeekin signed a three-year contract with Cloud9.
 On September 19, Cloud9 acquired William "mezii" Merriman from GamerLegion and Özgür "woxic" Eker from mousesports.
 On October 7, Cloud9 re-signed Ricky "floppy" Kemery, who becomes the fourth player of the new team.
 The last player Patrick "es3tag" Hansen was bought from Astralis and was announced on October 15.
 On December 28, Aleksandar "kassad" Trifunović was released by Cloud9.
 On January 18, 2021, Özgür "woxic" Eker was released by Cloud9 following poor results as a team.
 On January 22, Erick "Xeppaa" Bach was announced as woxic's replacement on the team.
 On January 24, the return of Chris “Elmapuddy” Tebbit as new Head Coach was announced, along with the promotion of m1cks from analyst to the Assistant Coach position Cloud9 disbanded their CS:GO division in March 2021, citing difficulties due to the COVID-19 pandemic.

 On April 24, 2022, Cloud9 returned to the CS:GO scene, this time in Europe, acquiring the roster of Gambit Esports.

 Cloud9 won IEM Dallas on June 6, 2022, after defeating ENCE 3:0.
 Cloud9 won a grand prize of US$100,000.

 Interz was replaced by Timur "buster" Tulepov on January 16, 2023.
 Cloud9 underwent more roster changes on July 13 of the same year, when buster and nafany were benched and replaced with former Natus Vincere players Denis "electronic" Sharipov and Ilya "Perfecto" Zalutskiy.
 Nafany departed Cloud9 to join the new Russian BetBoom roster on July 31.

 Due to visa issues, buster filled in for Ax1Le as a substitute at IEM Cologne 2023.
 At the tournament, the team lost to Fnatic in the opening round, before achieving victories over 9INE, Monte and GamerLegion to secure play-offs.
 Ax1Le returned to the roster for the quarter-finals match against Team Vitality, where Cloud9 were eliminated 2-0.

-Counter-Strike 2

 On October 26, 2023, Cloud9 announced the stepping down of Dmitry "sh1ro" Sokolov.
 He would be replaced by Kirill "Boombl4" Mikhailov a week later, on November 2.